 McKendree University has developed articulation agreements with several community colleges throughout Illinois.
 This enrollment program provides a seamless transition for nursing students into McKendree's BSN program.
 Students who meet McKendree's admission requirements can enroll concurrently in specific coursework toward the BSN degree, receive guaranteed tuition rate for five years, and are assured of transfer credits into McKendree's BSN program upon successful passing of the NCLEX-RN exam.

 Each community college has a specific matrix for transfer of credits.
+It is best to review the matrix with a McKendree representative.
+McKendree representatives may be reached at 1-800-BEARCAT, ext.
+6576.
 Partnering community colleges include:

 The baccalaureate program at McKendree University is accredited by the Commission on Collegiate Nursing Education.

 1. Prepare nurses to integrate the knowledge from nursing and the arts and sciences into nursing practice.

 Upon completion of the program, the student will be able to:

 1. Demonstrate critical thinking skills by integrating knowledge from various disciplines.

 2. Synthesize knowledge from the art and science of nursing to improve quality and safety in patient care throughout the lifespan.

 3. Analyze the effects of social, cultural and environmental components on health status.